eastgenomics/eggd_tso500/README.md

 - Samplesheet input is optional, if not specified the analysis app looks for the samplesheet in top level of runfolder
 - When running in scatter / gather mode, demultiplexing via the local app must always be first performed (i.e it can't be started from previously demultiplexed data and reusing fastqs) To achieve the equivalent, `-iupload_demultiplex_output=false` may be specified to not upload the output of demultiplexing from the job.
 When used in conjunction with `-iinclude_samples="sample1"`, this would effectively just run and output data for the given sample(s) as if the local app were just run from fastqs for a single sample
 - Jobs are launched per sample parsed from the 'Pair_ID' column, this means if the samplesheet is formatted for running in paired analysis mode, the fastqs for all samples for the given pair ID will be used for the analysis
+- samples specified to `-iinclude_samples` or `-iexclude_samples` should be specified as given in the Pair_ID column of the samplesheet
+- Intermediary genome vcfs found in `scatter/` are compressed before uploading to save on storage
+- All log files are gathered up before uploading and combined into tar files, there is one tar file per file from the scatter step and one from the gather step.
+This is to reduce the total number of files uploaded at the end.

 ## This app was created by East Genomics GLH